SPIN: Structure-Preserving Inner Offset Network for Scene Text Recognition: Experiments

 \subsection{Discussion}

-\subsubsection{Discussion on sensitivity to weight initialization.}
+\subsubsection{Discussion on Sensitivity to Weight Initialization.}

-Proper weight initialization is necessary for geometric transformations, because these modules are liable to produce highly geometrically distorted scene text images that will ruin the training of the recognition network \cite{RARE,ASTER,ESIR}.
-Thus we have to follow the scheme proposed by Shi \etal \cite{RARE} for all the $TPS$-transformations in this paper.
-On the contrary, chromatic transformations are less likely to severely distort the images by preserving the structure patterns.
+Proper weight initialization is necessary for geometric transformations \cite{RARE,ASTER,ESIR}, since highly geometrically distorted images will ruin the training of the recognition network.
+On the contrary, chromatic transformations are less likely to severely distort the images for the intrinsic merits of preserving the \textit{structure-pattern}s.
 Random initialization works well in Table \ref{table:2} (b) and (c), indicating insensitivity to weight initialization of our modules.
-However, we observed convergence failure when geometric transformations are included, which proves that the severe chromatic distortions do affect the performance of geometric rectification.
-For a better flexibility adapted with other structures requiring careful parameters, we initialize the last fully-connected layer of SPIN with zero weights and biases of certain values.
-The values, which are all set to zero except the ones corresponding to exponent = 1.00 and the update gate are set to 1.0 and -1.0, respectively.